The Chevrolet Corvette, an American icon since 1953, has seen its share of successes and misses.

 These models faced recalls for headlight malfunctions, power steering leaks, and faulty steering sensors.
 Not exactly the carefree ‘Vette life you’re pursuing.

-Want the full scoop on recalls?
+Want the complete scoop on recalls?

-Check out NHTSA data for 2005, 2006, 2007, 2008, and 2009 Corvettes.
+Check out NHTSA information for 2005, 2006, 2007, 2008, and 2009 Corvettes.

 Best & Worst Years for Chevrolet Corvette 7th Generation (2014-2019)